QUnit.on()

 QUnit.on( eventName, callback )

-Register a callback to fire whenever a specified event is emitted.
+Register a callback that will be invoked after the specified event is emitted.

 type parameter description